Association of Governing Bodies of Independent Schools

 The Association of Governing Bodies of Independent Schools (AGBIS) is the supporting and advisory organisation for governing bodies of independent schools in the UK, and is a member of the Independent Schools Council.

 History

 The Association of Governing Bodies of Public Schools, at that time boys' schools was founded in 1940.
 The Governing Bodies of Girls' Schools Association was formed in 1942 to represent independent girls' schools.
 The former association became the Governing Bodies Association in 1944 and represented both independent boys' and co-educational schools.
 The two associations merged in June 2002.

 Structure

-The association is based in Welwyn, England.
+AGBIS is a registered charity (No 1108756) and company (No 0521716) limited by guarantee.
+The head office is based in Welwyn, England.
 The general secretary is Richard Harman.
 Governing bodies are admitted to membership if their heads are members of one of the following organisations: